Umbilical cord care in newborns

-Watch the umbilical cord for infection.
-This does not occur often, but can spread quickly if it does occur.
-Signs of infection are:
+Watch the umbilical cord stump for infection.
+This does not occur often.
+But if it does, the infection can spread quickly.

-- Redness and tenderness of the skin around the cord
+- Redness, swelling, or tenderness of the skin around the stump

-Sometimes instead of completely drying, the cord will form pink scar tissue, called a a granuloma.
-This granuloma drains a light-yellowish fluid.
+Sometimes, instead of completely drying, the cord will form pink scar tissue called a granuloma.
+The granuloma drains a light-yellowish fluid.
 This will usually go away in about a week.
-If it does not, call your pediatrician.
+If it does not, call your baby's doctor.

-If your baby's stump remains after 4 weeks, there may be a problem with the baby's anatomy or immune system.
-Call your pediatrician.
+If your baby's stump has not fallen off in 4 weeks, call you baby's doctor.
+There may be a problem with the baby's anatomy or immune system.